Hearing Health Foundation

 5. Grantee Institution: The “Grantee Institution” is the university or research institution that employs the Grantee and accepts the Grant on behalf of the Grantee.
 The Grantee Institution is legally responsible for following the terms and conditions of the Grant, including all reporting and fiscal requirements.

 6. Principal Investigator (“PI”): The “PI” is the primary individual responsible for the preparation, conduct, and administration of a research grant.
-The PI is identified as such in the grant application and remains the PI until the HHF CEO approves any Change of Investigator request by the Grantee Institution (as discussed in Section IV(C)).
+The PI is identified as such in the grant application and remains the PI until the HHF CEO approves any Change of Investigator request by the Grantee Institution (as discussed in Section VII(C)).

 7. Project Period: The “Project Period” is the estimated length of time that it will take to complete the research project.
 All research projects are estimated to take one (1) year or two (2) years, depending on the proposal submitted.
-If requested before the end of the initial Project Year by the Grantee and Grantee Institution and approved by HHF, the project year may be extended by up to one (1) year without additional funding (as discussed in Section IV(D).
+If requested before the end of the initial Project Year by the Grantee and Grantee Institution and approved by HHF, the project year may be extended by up to one (1) year without additional funding (as discussed in Section VII(D).
 The entire Project Period may not exceed four (4) years.

 8. Project Year: The “Project Year” is the one-year period for which funding has been awarded.
 Any extension of the initial Project Year will commence a new Project Year.